akabanov/sneaky_bird_apps_template/README.md

 - Check if the App display name substitution works for Android (uncomment `update_app_label` in the `Fastfile` first)

-- Prerequisites document:
-  - Move to this page
-  - Formalise secrets management
-  - Add a template with all relevant environment variables

-- Document:
-  - Fastlane targets
-  - App display name update
-  - Adding permissions, capabilities and entitlements
+- Document how to add permissions, capabilities and entitlements

 - Add flavours setup (only after I do a real project that uses them)
   - Check if [badge](https://github.com/HazAT/fastlane-plugin-badge) plugin is useful